henssen-lab/scEC-T-seq/gene-fusion/README.md

 ## Gene fusion analysis code

-We describe below the gene fusion analysis from pseudobulk scEC&T-seq short-read data for TR14 and CHP212 neuroblastoma celllines.
+We describe below the gene fusion analysis from pseudobulk scEC&T-seq Illumina short-read data for TR14 and CHP212 neuroblastoma celllines.

 ### Installation